+In this course, you are expected to learn from your texts, your teacher and from one another.
+This requires striving towards understanding each other but it does not imply striving towards finding agreement.
 Our class will be racially, religiously, politically, culturally, generationally, and economically diverse.
-We may be of different gender identifications and sexual orientations and our lived experiences and reactions to the course material will reflect this diversity.
-Sharing our perspectives on the course material will enhance everyone's learning experience and you are encouraged to openly express any disagreements with the authors you read, with your classmates, or the professor.
+We will be of different gender identifications and sexual orientations and our lived experiences and reactions to the course material will reflect this diversity.
+Sharing our perspectives and interpretations on the course material will enhance everyone's learning experience and you are encouraged to openly express any disagreements with the authors you will read, with your fellow classmates, or with the Professor in the different participation fora that are available for this course.
 However, you are expected to conduct yourself in such a way that shows the utmost respect to others who may - or may not - share your views.
-Derogatory comments and negative behavior towards others (and their views) will not be tolerated.
-It is also understood that in many cases the ethnographies, publications, and theories that the student will encounter are a product of specific historical and social contexts and therefore may contain sexist, androcentric, and even racist views.
-These issues will be considered and discussed.
+Derogatory comments and hateful behavior towards others (and their views) will not be tolerated.